Romanians in the United Kingdom: History, population, and settlement

 The small number of Romanians that first arrived in Britain were primarily Jews fleeing persecution during the Second World War.
 The activities of the Romanian exiles started in 1941, through the effort of individuals such as Ambassador Viorel Tilea, Major George Emil Iliescu, and legal counselor Ecaterina Iliescu.
 They founded the Anglo-Romanian Refugee Committee (ARRC) in 1948.
 The Free Romanian Orthodox Church was active in parallel to the ARRC between 1950 and 1955, under the leadership of Father Gildau, with a Parish Committee chaired by Mihai Carciog.
 This later transformed into the 'Romanian Orthodox Women's Association in the UK', which, in turn, became in 1956 the British-Romanian Association - also known under its Romanian name of ACARDA ("Asociația Culturală a Românilor din Anglia") - through the initiative of a representative group of individuals from the small Romanian community, including Ion Rațiu, Horia Georgescu, George Ross, and Leonard Kirschen, Marie-Jeanne Livezeanu, Gladys Wilson, Sanda Cârciog, and Mihai Cârciog.

 Ion Rațiu was the President of the British-Romanian Association between 1965 and 1985, followed by Iolanda Costide between 1985 and 1996.
 Rațiu became honorary president of the organisation in 1985.

 At the time of the 2001 Census, 7,631 Romanian-born people were residing in the UK.
-In the 2011 Census, the Romanian-born population grew to 83,168 people throughout the UK, with 79,687 in England & Wales, 2,387 in Scotland, and 1,094 in Northern Ireland.
+In the 2011 Census, the Romanian-born population grew to 83,168 people throughout the UK, with 79,687 in England and Wales, 2,387 in Scotland, and 1,094 in Northern Ireland.
 The Office for National Statistics (ONS) estimated that, in 2012, 101,000 Romanian-born people were resident in the UK.
 By 2019, this estimate had risen to 427,000.
 This estimate fell to 345,000 in 2020.

+The 2021 census recorded 530,320 Romanian-born people resident in England, 8,520 in Wales, and 6,612 in Northern Ireland.

-As of 2021, approximately 1,067,200 Romanians had applied to the UK government's post-Brexit European Union Settlement Scheme.
+As of 2021, approximately 1,350,640 Romanians had applied to the UK government's post-Brexit European Union Settlement Scheme, with 670,560 receiving pre-settled status and 435,720 receiving settled status.
 However, the ONS notes that not all applicants to the EUSS will be resident in the UK.

 A particularly concentrated community exists in the Edgware-London suburb of Burnt Oak which has gained the nickname "Little Romania".
+Large communities also exist in the London Boroughs of Brent and Newham and in Northampton outside of London.